aminnie/amidifx/README.md

 * Select MIDI Output Sound Module from detected Sound Modules
 * Click on Configure button
 * Test keyboard and sound output
-* Click on Perform to proceed to live play sreen
+* Click on Perform to proceed to live play screen
+* Selected input and output devices are saved to a configuration file and available as the default on next startup

 ### Main/Live Performance Screen